- Rebecca Tomasis

 Featuring text or visual snippets of customer testimonials and reviews within your banner is an excellent way to communicate trustworthiness and previous successes.
 Keep the text concise—just a sentence or two that highlights key points—and pair it with a clean design that doesn’t distract from the testimonial itself.

 Rotate your banner periodically to feature seasonal themes.
-This shows that your profile is active and keeps it visually interesting for returning visitors.
+This shows your profile is active and visually interesting for returning visitors.

 For example, during the winter holidays, you might add subtle snowflakes or other seasonal elements to your banner.
 Keep these thematic touches subtle and professional.